 Fort Humboldt State Historic Park preserves the remains of the military outpost established in 1853.
 Reconstructed buildings house exhibits that provide glimpses of the past.
 The park is at 3431 Fort Avenue in Eureka.
-Phone (707) 445-6567.
+Phone (707) 445-6567 for more information.

-The Fort Humboldt Trail is a 0.57 mile trail starts from the visitor center parking lot and provides a trail loop through the historic core of the fort grounds and includes interpretive signs.
+The Fort Humboldt Trail is a 0.57 mile loop trail that starts from the visitor center parking lot and meanders through the historic core of the fort grounds and includes interpretive signs.

 The District Office provides information on Fort Humboldt and other area state parks.
 It is generally accessible.
 Adjacent paved parking near the office entry is generally accessible.